telerik/blazor-docs/components/editor/prosemirror-schema/create-new-schema.md

 @[template](/_contentTemplates/editor/general.md#prosemirror-schema-general-info)

-## Creating a New Schema

-1. In the global app scope (the `window` object) declare a JS function that returns an instance of the <a href="https://prosemirror.net/docs/ref/#model.Schema" target="_blank">ProseMirror `Schema` class</a>.
-1. Create a new instance of the `Schema` object and include your desired nodes and marks in it.
-1. Return the new `Schema` object.
-1. Pass the name of the JS function to the `Schema` parameter of the Editor.

 ## Plugin Dependencies

 Some of the ProseMirror plugins that the Editor uses by design depend on specific nodes in the default ProseMirror schema of the Editor.
 To get a collection of the used default plugins, use the [`getPlugins` function]({%slug editor-prosemirror-plugins%}#adding-a-custom-plugin).